Aersaud/YOLOL/ST Waypoint System/README.md

 - Home Button takes you back to WP1, Up for Incrementing, Down for Decrementing, Save for saving.
 - You can press and hold to move faster up or down waypoints.
 It will wrap when you reach the end or beginning.
 - 2 Panels + 5 Buttons for the whole system to function within your cockpit.

+If there are any bugs or issues feel free to submit an Issue so I can quickly address them.